Conformal Prediction for Time-series Forecasting with Change Points: Related Work

 A key challenge arises when \textit{change points} occur - i.e., abrupt distribution shifts in the time series \citep{montanez2015inertial}.
 Change point detection and segmentation have been studied extensively (beyond our scope, see \citep{aminikhanghahi2017survey} for a recent survey).
 Modeling time series with change points typically features state-space models (SSM), and in particular switching dynamical systems (SDS) \citep{johnson2016composing, ansari2021deep, liu2023graph}.
 These SDS approaches use variational inference to fit neural parameterizations of transitions and emission distributions.
 However, existing probabilistic forecasters often lack strict calibration guarantees and can be overconfident in practice \citep{lakshminarayanan2017simple}, and many require specialized architecture tuning for different tasks, limiting their applicability to real-world UQ challenges.

 \paragraph{Conformal Prediction for time-series.}

 Conformal prediction (CP) \citep{vovk2005algorithmic} has emerged as a leading framework for UQ due to its algorithmic simplicity, broad applicability, and finite-sample coverage guarantees; see \cite{angelopoulos2021gentle} for a comprehensive introduction.
-For time-series forecasting, some works focus on joint coverage over fixed-length horizons \citep{Schaar2021conformaltime, sun2023copula, zhou2024heterogeneous}, while others assume stable underlying dynamics and adapt only to shifts in residual distributions \citep{xu2021conformal} . \cite{tibshirani2019conformal} uses known covariate shifts (by propensity weighting) to achieve theoretical coverage, but can fail in settings where the shift mechanism is unknown, which is typical for time series forecasting.
-Conformal prediction has also been extended for change-point detection in time series via conformal martingales \citep{vovk2021retrain, volkhonskiy2017inductive}.
+For time-series forecasting, some works focus on joint coverage over fixed-length horizons \citep{Schaar2021conformaltime, sun2023copula, zhou2024heterogeneous}; others assume stable underlying dynamics and adapt only to shifts in residual distributions \citep{xu2021conformal} . \cite{tibshirani2019conformal} uses known covariate shifts (by propensity weighting) to achieve theoretical coverage, but can fail in settings where the shift mechanism is unknown, which is typical for time series forecasting. \cite{hajihashemi2024multi} introduces a multi-model ensemble CP framework, optimizing model selection within a pool of experts for combined coverage.
+CP has also been extended for change-point detection in time series via conformal martingales \citep{vovk2021retrain, volkhonskiy2017inductive}.

 Recent works on online conformal prediction develop online strategies that guarantee marginal coverage for adversarial or nonstationary data streams.
 ACI \citep{gibbs2021adaptive}, AgACI \citep{zaffran2022adaptive}, DtACI \citep{gibbs2024conformal}, and Conformal PID control \citep{angelopoulos2024pid} leverage online optimization and have a "reaction" period when distribution shifts.
 Multivalid Prediction (MVP) \citep{bastani2022practical} provides group coverage guarantees and learns a calibration threshold online, although it can require longer calibration windows.
 Closer to our work, SPCI \citep{xu2023sequential} learns an autocorrelative estimation of the residual's quantiles through Quantile Random Forest; whereas HopCPT \citep{auer2023hopcpt} condition their conformal interval on similar parts of the time series using a Modern Hopfield Network.
 The drawback of these two methods is that the regression models are trained during inference time, which (1) requires a long cold start window to learn meaningful associations and (2) is computationally expensive.
 Our contribution is a CP algorithm that is computationally light during inference time, and can leverage state prediction capabilities within the SDS model to anticipate and adapt quickly to distribution changes.